cmu-delphi/delphi-epidata/docs/api/covidcast-signals/indicator-combination.md

 We compute standard errors for the combined indicator using the bootstrap.
 The input data sources are resampled individually, and the combined indicator is recomputed for the resampled input.
 Then, the standard error is given by taking the standard deviation of the resampled combined indicators.
-We take
-$$B=100$$ bootstrap replicates and use the jackknife to verify that for this number of replicates, estimated variance is small relative to the variance of variances.
+We take $$B=100$$ bootstrap replicates and use the jackknife to verify that the estimated variance is small relative to the variance of variances for this number of replicates.

 The resampling method for each input source is as follows:

-* *Doctor Visits:* We inject a single additional observation with value 0.5 into the calculation of the proportion, and then resample from the binomial distribution, using the "Jeffreysized" proportion and sample size $$n+1$$.
+* *Doctor Visits:* We inject a single additional observation with a value 0.5 into the calculation of the proportion and then resample from the binomial distribution, using the "Jeffreysized" proportion and sample size $$n+1$$.
 * *Symptom Survey:* We first inject a single additional observation with value 0.35 into the calculation of the proportion $$p$$.
 Then, we sample an average of